Skip to main content

 Try sending a transaction from an account not in the accounts allowlist

-Import the third account from the genesis file into MetaMask and try to send a transaction, as described in [Quickstart tutorial]:
+Import the third account from the genesis file into MetaMask and try to send a transaction, as described in the Quickstart tutorial:

 Account 3